Korambit/Korambit/README.md

 ## 🖥️ About

-I build low-level tooling and UI systems with a focus on Windows internals, performance, and clean aesthetics.
+I **build low-level tooling and UI systems** with a focus on **Windows internals**, performance, and clean aesthetics.

 Projects range from:

-structured Roblox tooling
+- structured Roblox tooling

-custom UI / visual frameworks
+- custom UI / visual frameworks

-Windows quality-of-life utilities
+- Windows quality-of-life utilities

-Everything is designed to be minimal, intentional, and sharply organized.
+Everything is designed to be **minimal**, **intentional**, and **sharply organized**.

 ## 🧩 Project Structure

 **Roblox tooling**
 Executor, UI frameworks, and experimental systems related to Roblox development.
 These projects are structured, versioned, and kept isolated from OS-level tooling.

-Windows Tooling
+**Windows Tooling**
 Quality-of-life utilities, automation scripts, and visual customization tools focused on improving workflow and aesthetics at the OS level.

-Archived / Experimental
+**Archived / Experimental**
 Proof-of-concepts, deprecated experiments, and legacy ideas kept for reference but no longer actively maintained.

 ## ⚙️ Focus Areas

-Low-level Windows internals
+- Low-level Windows internals

-UI systems & aesthetic tooling
+- UI systems & aesthetic tooling

-Lua & C++ interoperability
+- Lua & C++ interoperability

-Clean repo architecture
+- Clean repo architecture

-Performance-first design
+- Performance-first design

 ## 📌 Notes

-Some repositories are private, experimental, or archived
+- Some repositories are **private**, experimental, or archived

-Public releases are intentional, not exhaustive
+- Public releases are **intentional**, not exhaustive

-Feedback-driven releases when projects reach a polished state
+- Feedback-driven releases when projects reach a polished state